-2. Admissions representative contacts the potential student via telephone, text message or email.

-PLATT COLLEGE DISTANCE EDUCATION

-4. Admissions representative discusses Platt College, admission requirements, the distance education program and format.

-a.
-Admission Requirements include an associate degree in the healthcare field.

-b.
-Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) process, essay requirements, and Program Director or Academic Dean interview.

-5. If student successfully passes the Wonderlic test.

-6. Student is informed if they are accepted or not.
+- 1. Leads for potential students are received through various means. - 2.
+Admissions representative contacts the potential student via telephone, text message or email. - 3.
+Student completes the Distance Education Online Assessment Tool. - 4.
+Admissions representative discusses Platt College, admission requirements, the distance education program and format. - a.
+Admission Requirements include an associate degree in the healthcare field. - b.
+Program information discussed is the program requirements, length of program, Wonderlic testing (entrance exam) process, essay requirements, and Program Director or Academic Dean interview. - 5.
+If student successfully passes the Wonderlic test, the student is informed if they are accepted or not.